Hullow/42/Fdf/Journal-Fdf.md

 - Managed to split input and fit it into a array of ints, but issues at the borders.
 To fix

 # 4/4/24
-- Makefile(s) to make underpinning libraries
+- Summary: Makefile(s) mostly, to make underpinning libraries
-- Slow today...but with Copilot I was able to make the nested makefile
+- Slow today (increasing focus at the end of the day and evening)...but with Copilot I was able to make the nested makefile
 - One thing that mattered was changing the order at line 37:
 `$(NAME): $(OBJ) $(LIBFT) $(FT_PRINTF)` instead of `$(NAME): $(OBJ) $(FT_PRINTF) $(LIBFT)`
 - For `clean`, need rule for obj files of required libraries